geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

 5. Continue through the installation, and wait for it to finish.
 Then click ‘Close.’

 #### Installing FTDI drivers on Linux

 ### Identify Your Hardware

+Your MicroView and the Arduino UNO are interchangeable but you won’t find the MicroView listed in the Arduino Software.
+Select “Arduino UNO” instead.

 ### Download and install the “MicroView Library”